metabase/metabase/docs/README.md

 ## Tutorials and guides

-- [Learn Metabase](https://www.metabase.com/learn) has a ton of articles on how to use Metabase and level up as a data analyst.
+- [Learn Metabase](https://www.metabase.com/learn) has a ton of articles on how to use Metabase, data best practices, and more.

+## Topics

-## Installation and operation
+### Installation and operation

 - [Overview](./installation-and-operation/start.md)
 - [Installing Metabase](./installation-and-operation/installing-metabase.md)